Ian-T-Price/portfolio/ReadMe.md

 1. Changed the git host from GitLab to GitHub with seemingly no issues - magic

 ---
+## Top Level pipeline description

+1. Code
+2. => VCS - Store versions of code (GitHub)
+3. => AWS CodePipeline - build pipeline (Webhook from VCS change)
+4. => AWS CodeBuild - Build .zip file (called by CodePipeline)
+5. => AWS Lambda - deploy .zip file (called by CodePipeline)

-## Top Level description of the pipeline
+## Outline description of the pipeline

-1. Code developed locally (or on GitHub)
+1. Code developed locally (or on GitHub...)
 2. Changes committed to VCS

    We are using GitHub for the VCS as AWS CodeBuild has hooks for GitHub
    The repo is <https://github.com/Ian-T-Price/portfolio.git>

+3. AWS CodePipeline processed triggered

+   A webhook on changes in the repo starts the pipeline processed

-3. AWS CodeBuild webhook is triggered
+4. AWS CodeBuild triggered by CodePipeline

-   We have set the webhook to Rebuild every time a change is made to the reporter
+   We have set the webhook to rebuild every time a change is made to the repo
-   The CodeBuild project is __buildPortfolio__
+   **Ensure this is not changed** otherwise the zip file is not always uploded The CodeBuild project is __buildPortfolio__

-4. Build the .zip file using the files in buildspec.yml
+5. CodeBuild the .zip file using the files in buildspec.yml

    The CodeBuild project is using nodejs:7.0.0
    buildspec.yml is the standard file for CodeBuild

-5. Place the zip file in an S3 bucketName
+6. CodeBuild places the zip file in an S3 bucketName

    The file is named __portfoliobuild.zip__
    and the S3 bucket is __portfoliobuild.iantprice.com__